hendrikniemann/purescript-graphql/docs/getting_started.md

 ```

 Now, admittedly it is not the prettiest code to look at.
-GraphQL APIs often consist of hundreds of types an thousands of fields.
+GraphQL APIs often consist of hundreds of types and thousands of fields.
 Using the operators `:>` for `withField` and `!>` for `withResolver` we can shorten our code drastically and make inlining of the field more readable.

 ```purescript